eliasboufaycal/eliasboufaycal.Github.io/index.md

 ---
 #### [DoorDash Project](https://www.linkedin.com/pulse/doordash-marketing-analysis-elias-bou-faycal/)
 [<img src="images/No Driver license needed to eat (1).png?raw=true"/>](https://www.linkedin.com/pulse/doordash-marketing-analysis-elias-bou-faycal/)
-DoorDash marketing analysis.
+DoorDash marketing analysis (I used Excel).
 The project goal was to:
 - Understand the data
 - Find the business oppurtunities to maximize the company profits
 - Provide recommendations to the marketing analysis team